The Scarlet Letter and the Puritans

 This course is meant to raise awareness on the role of music in the fight for freedom of a community oppressed during the colonial past

-The course foucuses on the human rights action -oriented aspects such as poverty, hunger, freedom, environment etc.
+The course focuses on the human rights and action -oriented aspects such as poverty, hunger, freedom, environment etc.

 Is history as confusing to you as to Alice?
 Don’t worry, we’ll help you make sense of it.